-Miami Dolphins tender 4 exclusive rights free agents
+AP source: Branch gets $27 million, 3-year deal with Miami

-MIAMI (AP) -- The Miami Dolphins announced Monday they've tendered four exclusive rights free agents, including center Anthony Steen, who started seven games last year.
+Defense remains a priority for the Dolphins as they head into free agency.
+They also need help at linebacker and in the secondary after allowing a franchise-record 6,122 yards last year.

+The Dolphins announced one-year deals with four exclusive rights free agents, including center Anthony Steen, who started seven games last year.
 Also tendered were linebacker Mike Hull, cornerback Lafayette Pitts and tight end Thomas Duarte.

 Steen, undrafted as a rookie in 2014, filled in when center Mike Pouncey was hurt last season.
 Hull and Pitts were valuable on special teams, and Duarte spent much of last season on the practice squad.